RYA Day Skipper Sail Practical

 Marinas You’ll Experience During Your Training

-Throughout your RYA Day Skipper Practical course, you can look forward to staying at a variety of renowned South Coast marinas.
+Throughout your RYA Day Skipper Sail Practical course, you can look forward to staying at a variety of renowned South Coast marinas.
 Past training routes have included stopovers at Ocean Village Marina, Several of the Hamble Marinas such as Port Hamble / Swanwic / Universal, Yarmouth Harbour, Cowes, Chichester or even Lymington Town.
 Each marina offers modern amenities—think welcoming bars, cosy bistros, laundry facilities, well-stocked shops, and hot showers to recharge after a day on the water—all designed to complement the comfort of your yacht.

 These overnight stops not only break up your practical training with a bit of shoreside relaxation, but they also provide a taste of life as a cruising skipper, as you’ll learn how to settle the yacht in different harbour settings.